mathfordata/mathfordata.github.io/index.md

 Available for free download.
 This is 90-95% complete.

 ## Hard Copy
-Coming soon, with better styling, a few more examples, and more excercises.
+Coming soon from Springer, with better styling, a few more examples, and more excercises.

 ## Data Sets
 Data Sets for excercises are found [here](data/)